I currently live in Bombay and work as a freelance photographer and writer. My interests vary from organic farming to natural health.

 1 hour 10 min

 1 medium-sized round cake

 - 4 eggs, organic

 This recipe was made for a medium-sized springform pan.
-But you can easily vary the quantity using this simple ration: Use 50-60g of nuts/egg and 30-40g sugar/egg.
+But you can easily vary the quantity using this simple ratio: Use 50 to 60 grams of nuts/egg and 30 to 40 grams of sugar/egg.

 As you see, we have substituted some of the hazelnuts with dried coconut pulp, a by-product of making fresh coconut milk at home.
 This makes our cake a bit less fatty and a bit more economic since we get to add in another nutritious resource.